First day of classes - lectures begin

 Your future course enrolment, we will follow up with you during your Math/ELAS term about the enrolment and selection process and instructions. (see below future course selection and enrolment)

 Basic formation of your schedule for your first term

 Calculus (MATH 137 or MATH 135)

 English Language Studies

-*You will also take one elective course, which will allow you to put into practice your newly acquired English language skills.
+*You will also take one elective course, which will allow you to put into practice your newly acquired English language skills in post-secondary setting.